 - A low mortality rate for PTE surgery

-- A wide range of advanced treatment options for patients who are not eligible for PTE surgery, including balloon pulmonary angioplasty
+- A wide range of advanced treatment options for patients who are not eligible for PTE surgery, including balloon pulmonary angioplasty and medical therapy

 - Rapid patient appointments